 - Those visiting patients at the end-of-life

-- People who are essential to accompany patients to appointments or participate in their delivery of care
+- Essential Care Partners who are needed to safely accompany patients to appointments or participate in delivering care

 - Other critical or urgent circumstances requiring family presence